cSh4rk/cSh4rk.github.io/src/about.md

 {% smart_image /assets/ares.png 128 128 "" eager high %}

-Hello.
-My name is Nima, Welcome to my Website!
+My name is Nima.
 I am a Penetration Tester, Cybersecurity Researcher and I also used to be a Software Developer.

 <br>
 ### My Prior Roles and Works in the Software Field